briannicholls/privacy-policies/idid/privacy-policy.md

 We may update this Privacy Policy to reflect changes to our information practices.
 If we make any material changes, we will notify you by means of a notice on this app prior to the change becoming effective.

-This policy is available at github.com/briannicholls/privacy-policies/idid.md and is non-editable and publicly accessible.
+This policy is available at [this URL](https://github.com/briannicholls/privacy-policies/blob/master/idid/privacy-policy.md#privacy-policy-for-idid) and is non-editable and publicly accessible.
 It is readable in a standard browser with no special plugins required.

 By using the iDid app, you agree to the collection and use of information in accordance with this policy.